aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/quality-settings/_index.md

 ## 8. Tiny barcodes and minimal X-dimension

 For very small barcodes, the physical bar width (module size) in pixels is close to 1–2 px.
-To make the detector more robust in such scenarios, you can:
+To make the detector more robust in such scenarios, you can specify minimal expected module width in pixels: `setMinimalXDimension(float value)`.

-- hint that bars are small: `setXDimension(XDimensionMode.SMALL)`
-- specify minimal expected module width in pixels: `setMinimalXDimension(float value)`

 Example: reading a very small Code 128 symbol: